What’s inside:

 Over time, underbilling becomes embedded in forecasts and expectations.
 Revenue targets adjust downward.
 Cost accounting becomes distorted because supply expenses are fully realized while associated revenue remains incomplete.

 Billing teams shift from proactive optimization to retrospective reconstruction, spending time piecing together cases rather than improving upstream processes.
 At this point, revenue leakage becomes structural, persistent, and accepted as part of the system.
+Charge capture medical billing Charge capture medical billing

 Reversing this pattern requires reestablishing reliable capture and validation earlier in the workflow, before underbilling becomes the baseline.

-Manual Vs. Automated Charge Capture Medical Billing
+Manual Vs. Automated Charge Capture in Medical Billing

 The difference between manual and automated charge capture determines whether revenue leakage is occasional or systemic.